YoruAkio/GTPS-Backup/README.md

 ## Report Bugs

-If you find a bug, please report it to me on [Discord](https://discord.gg/JGSYpDAvue) or [Telegram](https://t.me/YoruAkio), I will try to fix it as soon as possible.
+This repository is hasn't been tested yet, so if you find a bug, please report it to me on [Discord](https://discord.gg/JGSYpDAvue) or [Telegram](https://t.me/YoruAkio), I will try to fix it as soon as possible.

 ## How to use?